dessant/reaction-comments/README.md

 [![npm](https://img.shields.io/npm/v/reaction-comments.svg?style=flat-square&colorB=007EC6)](https://www.npmjs.com/package/reaction-comments)

-Reaction Comments is a GitHub App built with [Probot](https://github.com/probot/probot) that educates users about GitHub reactions, and deletes reaction comments, such as +1.
+Reaction Comments is a GitHub App built with [Probot](https://github.com/probot/probot) that deletes reaction comments, such as +1, and encourages the use of GitHub reactions.

 ![](assets/screenshot.png)